Georgia Law Enforcement Command College at CSU Receives Commendation

 Developing the leaders of tomorrow

 The Command College held its first class in 1995.
-Over the last sixteen years, the one-class-per-year schedule has increased to four classes per year - two that begin in the fall and two that begins in the spring.
-Since the program's inception, over 300 different agencies have participated in fifty-five different classes.
+Over the last sixteen years, the one-class-per-year schedule has increased to four classes per year - two that begin in the fall and two that begin in the spring.
+Since the program's inception, over 300 different agencies have participated in 87 different classes.

 The Command College has expanded to include the Professional Management Program and the Executive College, which was developed by the CSU Justice Administration Outreach.
 In addition, the Justice Administration Outreach in partnership with the Georgia Department of Corrections and with other law enforcement agencies across the state has created several programs individually designed to meet the organizational needs of each of those agencies.